 You must have noticed, there are often, many programs installed on your machine that require administrative rights to start.
-Having admin rights lets you make changes to the system, that can affect all other users.
-In other words, any program that you decide to run as administrator, lets it more access to the computer when it runs.
+Having admin rights in Windows 11/10/8/7 lets you make changes to the system, that can affect all other users.
+In other words, any program that you decide to run as an administrator – makes it more accessible to the computer when it runs.

 Let us see the various options and scenarios.